folkertvanheusden/qamh/README.md

 qamh
 ----

+NOTE: THE NOTCH OF THE POWERCONNECTOR (only the notch) IS ON THE WRONG SIDE!!!

 Due to the unavailability for a long time already of the Grains module, I decided to recreate the device.
 This repo contains the Kicad schematics and PCB design.
 It is not a literal conversion: some features were added and the layout is different.